DESIGN EDUCATION | AFRIKA | 4TH INDUSTRIAL REVOLUTION

 Hosted by University of Johannesburg & Inscape Education Group

-We are excited to announce the First Call for papers of the 2021 DEFSA Design Education conference.
-Our conference will be going virtual for the first time in 2021 - and in support of the conference theme we are taking this opportunity to present new formats and procedures.
+Our conference will be virtual in 2021 - and in support of the conference theme we are taking this opportunity to present new formats and peer review procedures.

 The First Industrial Revolution used water and steam power to mechanize production.

 The Second used electric power to create mass production.